isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Spearmint.md

 </section>

 <section>
 	<p>Spearmint is a common herb that grows well in semi-shade gardens and is a popular choice for small and upcycled containers due to its shallow roots.
 Spearmint is harvested for its leaves and is used to flavour teas, desserts, and salads.</p>
-<p>This plant can grow as a perennial crop when used as a groundcover in true ground as it readily produces runners with plantlets that repropagates itself.
-However, it behaves as an annual in pots and will need to be regularly repropagated from cuttings. </p>
+	<p>This plant can grow as a <a href="/learn-more-about-gardening/glossary/#p">perennial</a> crop when used as a groundcover in true ground as it readily produces runners with plantlets that repropagates itself.
+However, it behaves as an <a href="/learn-more-about-gardening/glossary/#a">annual</a> in pots and will need to be regularly repropagated from cuttings. </p>
-<p>Spearmints are part of the Lamiaceae or Mint family, which includes other popular herbs like Indian Borage, Thai Basil, and Chin Chow.</p>
+	<p>Spearmints are part of the Lamiaceae or Mint family, which includes other popular herbs like <a href="/page-index/edible-plants/indian-borage/">Indian Borage</a>, <a href="/page-index/edible-plants/thai-basil/">Thai Basil</a>, and Chin Chow.</p>
 	<br>
 </section>